Jeremy Clarkson ‘forced’ to pay Richard Hammond hefty sum of money

 When Clarkson asked if he would have charged “a normal farmer” £20,000 for the job, Hammond fired back: “What normal farmer would chrome his tractor?”

-Clarkson had no choice but to strike a deal with Hammond, telling viewers that “since we were only five weeks from opening”, he “was forced to agree” to the terms.
+Clarkson had no choice but to strike a deal with Hammond, telling viewers that “since we were only five weeks from opening”, he “was forced to agree” to his terms.

-Its an extension of his country empire which began when Clarkson purchased the farm at the heart of the hit show in 2009.
+Its an extension of his country empire, which started when Clarkson purchased the farm at the heart of the hit Prime Video show in 2009.

-After the villager who ran the farm retired in 2019, Clarkson decided to see if he could run it himself.
+After the villager who ran the farm retired in 2019, Clarkson decided to see if he could run it himself and turned his journey into a globally succesful series.

-Clarkson, Hammond and May started working together on BBC’s Top Gear in 2002 and moved over to Amazon for Prime Video series The Grand Tour, which premiered in 2016.
+Clarkson, Hammond and May started working together on BBC’s Top Gear in 2002 and moved over to Amazon for Prime Video series The Grand Tour in 2016.

-Addressing the decision to end their professional partnership, Clarkson told The Sunday Times: ”After 36 years of talking about cars on television, I’m packing it in, because I’m too old and fat to get into the cars that I like and not interested in driving those I don’t.”
+Addressing the decision to end their professional partnership last year, Clarkson told The Sunday Times: ”After 36 years of talking about cars on television, I’m packing it in, because I’m too old and fat to get into the cars that I like and not interested in driving those I don’t.”

+The Grand Tour is poised to return with a trio of new presenters, including YouTubers Thomas Holland and James Engelsman, best known for their motoring content, as well as social media star and train enthusiast Francis Bourgeois.

 Join our commenting forum